By Brian PJ Cronin

 Washington Post columnist and U.S. green card holder Jamal Khashoggi was murdered inside the Saudi Consulate in Istanbul.
 How should the U.S. react in regard to its relationship with Saudi Arabia?

 Maloney: We cannot allow any of our international allies to get away with murder and other flagrant human rights abuses.
 When we face this moral dilemma as a nation, we have an obligation to do the right thing, not the short-sighted, politically-expedient thing.
 That means we ground our relationship until we know the truth.
 We should suspend the arms deals we have with Saudi Arabia until we know the facts about this heinous act and send a powerful message that the U.S. will not allow its allies to use violence to smother the free press.
 The Saudi authorities are watching how the president will respond – or fail to respond – to this criminal act.
-If the president lets this slide, it will signal a lack of commitment by the U.S. to hold our international partners accountable for human rights abuses, opening the floodgates to future bad behavior.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+If the president lets this slide, it will signal a lack of commitment by the U.S. to hold our international partners accountable for human rights abuses, opening the floodgates to future bad behavior.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.